MantisVision/webUtils/docs/synchronizer.md

 };
 ```

-``timeupdate`` is similar to the timeupdate event emitted by a progress in o ``HTMLVideoElement``.
+``timeupdate`` is similar to the timeupdate event emitted by a progress in o ``HTMLMediaElement``.
 The main difference is that the listeners obtains the current timestamp of the ``VideoSync`` object directly as its parameters.

 ``durationchange`` signals the duration of the longest currently playing video managed by the ``VideoSync`` object.
 This event is fired e.g. when a new, longer video is added to the ``VideoSync`` or if the longest video is removed or after the loop if the longest video wasn't set to loop (for example you've added a short 5 second video and a longer 10 second video and set only the shorter one to loop.
 At the first play, the duration is going to be 10 seconds, but once the ``VideoSync`` object loops, only the shorter video loops, so the "durationchange" event is fired and the duration changes to 5 seconds)